frochet/jobUCL2013/QCM/Qcm-reseau 1.rst

 .. class:: positive

-- Routers A and C notice after a sufficient delay (How much ?) that they own a route which is too old.
+- Routers A and D notice after a sufficient delay (How much ?) that they own a route which is too old.
 The next distance vector for A will be [ TODO ] and the next distance vector for D will be [ TODO ].

 .. class:: negative

-- Routers A and C notice after a sufficient delay (How much ?) that they own a route which is too old.
+- Routers A and D notice after a sufficient delay (How much ?) that they own a route which is too old.
 The next distance vector for A will be [ TODO B=inf, E=inf ] and the next distance vector for D will be [ TODO B=inf, E=inf ].

 .. class:: negative

-- Either router A or router C notice first the failure (let's say that A notice first) and sent its vector routing to the others with inside C=inf.
+- Either router A or router D notice first the failure (let's say that A notice first) and sent its vector routing to the others with inside C=inf.
 When router C receive

 .. class:: comment